mgoellnitz/JFileSync3/README.md

 syncing services available provide WebDAV backends, so I can decide to use a service online or manual (scheduled).

 It is heavily based on the work of Jens Heidrich and the JFileSync2.2.
 After some hacking aroung in his code I felt that this one here is a fork, ripping out his original remove backends and changing the purpose quite a lot.
+I had to realise the Jens re-started his work in the original product, so that this decision now would need some rethinking.
+So be aware that this code here is based in the 2007 version JFileSync2.2 and not the more recent 2.3 and 2.4 work, which heads in part in similar directions as my code (ripping out the server, using VFS, presenting a new Windows and even Mac integration).

 JFileSync is a SourceForge project and available via the following URL: